berops/claudie/docs/input-manifest/input-manifest.md

 ## Manifest

-Manifest is a definition of a clients infrastructure.
-It contains cloud provider specification, nodepool specification, kubernetes and loadbalancer clusters.
+Manifest is a definition of the user's infrastructure.
+It contains cloud provider specification, nodepool specification, Kubernetes and loadbalancer clusters.

 - `name`

   Name of the manifest.
-If you plan to use multiple manifests for your infra, it is up to you to assure uniqueness of the name.
+Must be unique across all manifests of the Claudie instance.

 - `providers` [Provider](#providers)

-List of provider used for the infrastructure.
+  List of Cloud providers used for the infrastructure.
 Includes DNS provider, Nodepool provider, etc.

 - `nodepools` [Nodepools](#nodepools)

-Nodepools field describes nodepools used for either kubernetes clusters or loadbalancer cluster defined in this manifest
+  Describes nodepools used for either kubernetes clusters or loadbalancer cluster defined in this manifest.

 - `kubernetes` [Kubernetes](#kubernetes)

-Kubernetes is a list of kubernetes cluster this manifest will manage.
+  List of Kubernetes cluster this manifest will manage.

 - `loadBalancers` [Loadbalancer](#loadbalancer)

-LoadBalancers is a list of loadbalancer clusters the kubernetes clusters defined in `kubernetes` will use.
+  List of loadbalancer clusters the Kubernetes clusters defined in `kubernetes` may use.

 ## Provider [NEEDS REWORK]